ainsleydev/website/content/work/oaktuition/index.md

 ## Development
 WordPress was used for the development of the site including [ACF](https://www.advancedcustomfields.com/) (Advanced Custom Fields) enabling Oak Tuition to freely change and edit the content of their new site.
+[GSAP](https://greensock.com/gsap/)
+Plugins were kept to a bare minimum and tips were used to increase PSI and LCP (largest contentful paint).

-[GSAP](https://greensock.com/gsap/) was used to create a wide variety of animations for the homepage.
+was used to create a wide variety of animations for the homepage.
 Layer masks were used with the hero illustration so that it would appear tha the tree to grow out of the ground.
 A loop was then used to animate the girl swinging from the branch.
 This a great deal interaction to the site, added with combination of scroll animations, it made for a fun and